CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 toc: 4
 ---

-Lifecycle management (LCM) lets you upgrade to the latest agent version on switches with an existing NetQ Agent.
+Lifecycle management lets you upgrade to the latest agent version on switches with an existing NetQ Agent.
 You can upgrade only the NetQ Agent or both the NetQ Agent and NetQ CLI simultaneously.
 You can run up to five jobs at the same time; however, a given switch can only appear in one running job at a time.

 {{<notice info>}}